-Illustrative Controls: ICC Deactivation and Reactivation 5.3.22 Application Data File (ADF) deactivation can be performed only by the CA, as the application supplier.
-5.3.23 Common Data File (CDF) deactivation can be performed only by the CA, as the card issuer.
+Criterion # Integrated Circuit Card (ICC) Lifecycle Management ICC deactivation and 5.3.22 Application Data File (ADF) deactivation can be performed only by the CA, as the application supplier. reactivation 5.3.23 Common Data File (CDF) deactivation can be performed only by the CA, as the card issuer.
 5.3.24 CDF reactivation is conducted under the control of the CA, as the card issuer.
 5.3.25 ADF reactivation is conducted under the control of the CA, as the application supplier.
 5.3.26 ADF deactivation, CDF deactivation, CDF reactivation, and ADF reactivation are logged.

-Illustrative Controls: ICC Replacement 5.3.27 Processes and procedures exist and are followed for replacement of a subscriber's lost or damaged ICC.
-5.3.28 In the event of card loss or damage, subscriber certificates are renewed or rekeyed in accordance with the CP (see clauses Error!
-Reference source not found. and Error!
-Reference source not found.).
+ICC replacement 5.3.27 Processes and procedures exist and are followed for replacement of a subscriber's lost or damaged ICC.
+5.3.28 In the event of card loss or damage, subscriber certificates are renewed or rekeyed in accordance with the CP (see clauses 6.2 and 6.3).
 5.3.29 ICC replacement is logged by the card bureau or CA (or RA) in an audit log.

-Illustrative Controls: ICC Termination 5.3.30 All ICCs returned to the ICC or CA (or RA) are deactivated or securely destroyed to prevent unauthorised use.
+ICC termination 5.3.30 All ICCs returned to the ICC or CA (or RA) are deactivated or securely destroyed to prevent unauthorised use.
 5.3.31 Common Data File (CDF) termination is controlled by the CA, as the card issuer.
 5.3.32 ICC termination is logged by the card bureau or CA (or RA) in an audit log.

-Criterion 5.4 Requirements for Subscriber Key Management The CA maintains controls to provide reasonable assurance that: requirements for protection of subscriber keys are communicated to subscribers; and any subscriber key management tools provided by the CA support the requirements of the CA's business practices disclosure.
+5.4 Requirements for Subscriber Key Management

+- · requirements for protection of subscriber keys are communicated to subscribers; and - any subscriber key management tools provided by the CA support the requirements of the CA's business practices disclosure.

-Illustrative Controls: Subscriber Key Generation 5.4.1 The CP specifies the appropriate ISO 19790/FIPS 140-2 level requirement for cryptographic modules used for subscriber key generation.
+Criterion # Requirements for Subscriber Key Management Subscriber key generation 5.4.1 The CP specifies the appropriate ISO 19790/FIPS 140-2 level requirement for cryptographic modules used for subscriber key generation.
 5.4.2 The CP specifies the key generation algorithm(s) that is used for subscriber key generation.
 5.4.3 The CP specifies the acceptable key sizes for subscriber key generation.

-Illustrative Controls: Subscriber Key Storage, Backup and Recovery 5.4.4 The CA or RA provides or makes available the mechanisms to allow the Subscriber to access (i.e., private key owner verification method), manage and control the usage of their private keys.
-5.4.5 The CP specifies the private key protection requirements for stored subscriber private keys.
+Subscriber key storage, backup and recovery 5.4.4 The CA or RA provides or makes available the mechanisms to allow the Subscriber to access (i.e., private key owner verification method), manage and control the usage of their private keys. recovery 5.4.5 The CP specifies the private key protection requirements for stored subscriber private keys.
 5.4.6 The CP states the circumstances and authority of when the subscriber's private key will be restored and the control processes.
 5.4.7 The CP specifies the private key protection requirements for backup copies of subscriber private keys stored by the subscriber.

-Illustrative Controls: Subscriber Key Usage 5.4.8 Subscriber Agreements describe the required processes to be followed by the Subscriber of any use of the cryptographic mechanism (e.g., HSM or ICC and software application).
+Subscriber key usage 5.4.8 Subscriber Agreements describe the required processes to be followed by the Subscriber of any use of the cryptographic mechanism (e.g., HSM or ICC and software application).
 5.4.9 The CP specifies the acceptable uses for subscriber key pairs.
 5.4.10 The CP specifies the requirements for subscriber key usage.

-Illustrative Controls: Subscriber Key Archival 5.4.11 The CP specifies the private key protection requirements for archived subscriber private keys.
+Subscriber key archival 5.4.11 The CP specifies the private key protection requirements for archived subscriber private keys.
 5.4.12 The CP specifies the requirements for destruction of archived subscriber keys at the end of the archive period.